Tahoe Basin - Community Led Proactive Evacuation Study

-Tahoe Sierra Clean Air Coalition commissioned an evacuation study simulating evacuation times during worst-case wildfire scenarios in the Lake Tahoe basin, which borders CA and NV.
+Tahoe Sierra Clean Air Coalition commissioned a region-wide evacuation study simulating evacuation times during worst-case wildfire scenarios in the Lake Tahoe basin, which borders CA and NV.
+In 2025, when local officials made decisions that ignored substantive new evidence, multiple community groups launched legal challenges.

 Evacuating Tahoe’s largest city could take 11 hours in a wildfire, study says